 Pressure for immediate settlement

 As an example consider a claim where the observations are that a male person has made a car claim where the event has occurred during night.
 That is, select car, male and night for the variables Type of claim, Gender and Time of event under the Main tab.
 For this claim, the system computes the probability of the claim being unsual to be 0.2759.
 Now it is possible to adjust the model such that this number becomes smaller or larger.
-This can be done, for instance, by moving the slider associated with Weight of Time of event for unusual cases.
-If the weight associated with Night is changed to 0.9 (from 0.3), then the probability is computed as 0.5333 and the traffic light shows the color yellow.
-Increasing the weight of Time of event for unusual cases specifies that a unusual cases almost always occurs duing night.
+This can be done, for instance, by moving the slider associated with Probability of Time of event for unusual cases.
+If the probability associated with Night is changed to 0.9 (from 0.3), then the probability is computed as 0.5333 and the traffic light shows the color yellow.
+Increasing the probability of Time of event for unusual cases specifies that a unusual cases almost always occurs duing night.
 This means that observering an event to change place during night increases the probability of an unusual claim.

 Using the web service interface above we can efficiently and in real time compute the probability of fraud with partial information on the claim.
 The probability of fraud is displayed both as a probability and as a traffic light.
 The probability of fraud changes with each new observation.
 The color of the traffic light may change as information is being entered.